Last updated: 05/05/2026

 Purpose: Management of tools and plugins

-Category: Technically Required
+Category: Technically necessary

 Recipients: EU, USA

-Data processed: IP address
+Processed data: IP address

 Technology: JavaScript call

-Legal basis: Legitimate interest, Data Privacy Framework https://www.dataprivacyframework.gov/s/participant-search/participant-detail?id=a2zt000000001L5AAI&status=Active
+Legal basis: Legitimate interest, Data Privacy Framework, https://www.dataprivacyframework.gov/s/participant-search/participant-detail?id=a2zt000000001L5AAI&status=Active

 Website: https://www.google.com